lukeginn/cGAN-MNIST/README.md

 - `gan_compiler.py`: Compiles the GAN model.
 - `gan_trainer.py`: Trains the GAN model.

+## Model Evaluation

+Evaluating a GAN throughout the training is typically trickier than a standard image recognition or image generation project.
+This is because GANs involve two models (the Generator and the Discriminator) that are trained simultaneously in a competitive setting, making it challenging to assess their performance independently.

+Here we evaluate the following metrics:

+3. **Discriminator Loss**: Indicates how well the Discriminator is distinguishing between real and fake images.
+4. **Generator Loss**: Indicates how well the Generator is fooling the Discriminator.

+Importantly, we produce sample plots at each epoch to visually inspect how the learning is proceeding.
+We can visually inspect if overfitting is occurring in the GAN or if the quality of image generation has plateaued.
+These visual inspections are crucial for understanding the qualitative aspects of the generated images and ensuring that the GAN is learning effectively.

 ## License

 This project is licensed under the MIT License.